grinnell-cs/csc151-dh/_eboards/eboard05-3.md

 We generally prefer exact numbers.
 However, inexact numbers naturally crop up in our calculations.
 There are also some storage and speed advantages to using inexact numbers.

+Most languages only permit inexact numbers.
+Racket differentiates itself by making exact numbers a core part of the language.

 ### Notes on Strings in Racket